eth-educators/ethstaker-guides/alerting.md

 The first risk comes from the tools themselves.
 There might be some security issues with them that I am not aware of which might compromise your machine to some malicious actors.
 A great way to prevent such risk is to keep your system updated.

 Keeping Prometheus and Alertmanager updated will require some efforts.
 You will need to monitor new stable releases and whether they include severe or critical bug fixes.
 To update to a new version, you will need to download the latest stable release, extract the archive, copy the binaries to their expected location and restart these services.
 The process and the instructions to download the new version, extract the archive and copy the binaries is exactly the same one mentioned at the beginning of the [Installing Alertmanager](#installing-alertmanager) section.
 You can find the same related section for Prometheus [on my monitoring guide](monitoring.md#installing-prometheus).
+Easy to use script that do all those steps for you are [included below](#alertmanager-update-scripts).

 To restart the Alertmanager service after you updated its binary, use this command.